Skip to content

 • Resolves symbols only when needed

-Simply put, lazy binding means deferring the actual setting of the GOT table addresses until the very end; before that, it iteratively resolves all confirmed symbols.
+Simply put, lazy binding means not actually setting the GOT table address until the very last moment; before that, it polls and resolves all determined symbols.

-3. The resolver looks for the symbol foo across all shared libraries
+3. Resolver searches for symbol foo in all dynamic libraries

-4. Update GOT[foo] = the real address of foo
+4. Update GOT[foo] = real address of foo

 5. Return to foo